Michael-Kochis/java-project-0/README.md

 - - [ ] table schema for storing all user and account information
 - - [ ] method for creating a new user in the database
 - [ ] Your database should include at least 1 stored procedure.
+- - [ ] Procedure to make sure both halves of a transfer happen, or none.
 - [ ] You should use the DAO design pattern for data connectivity.

 ## Dependency List